logi-web/LPLI1994/README.md

 By being more "goat" than "sheep" (to use Martin Hamilton's metaphor), you can reclaim control over your search experience, protect your privacy, and potentially access more diverse, less manipulated search results.

 Remember that the perfect search engine is the one that best meets your specific needs and values.

+---

+*This guide was created and augmented with assistance from Claude 3.7 Sonnet, February 2025, based on YoutTube's transcript of Martin Hamilton's talk "Let's Party Like It's 1994: Reimagining How to Find Stuff Online".*

+---

+**All Credits and Thanks to [Martin Hamilton](https://martinh.net)**